 Graphic design brand Studio Bagaz’ is all about crisp aesthetics when it comes to their professional portfolio website.
 This sophisticated simplicity also applies to their website navigation, thanks to the organized structure of their site.
 Visitors can swiftly move between pages using the fixed website menu on the side, or by clicking on the images of the works themselves.

 The menu opens up as a lightbox that slides onto the screen, covering half of it.
-Not only does this fill the screen with new compositions and color combinations, but it also lets visitors remain on the page they were browsing while simultaneously navigating around the site.
+Not only does this fill the screen with new compositions and color combinations, but it also lets visitors remain on the page they were browsing while simultaneously navigating around the site making for great user experience design.

 07. David Milan